Pierceisgone/BlenderTemplate/README.md

 ## Organized tabs tailored for animation:
 * Enjoy tabs tailored towards scene layout, animation, 2D effects for layering ontop of your 3D scenes, and a robust rendering tab, to help you easily setup your renders.
-* A state if the art AV tab for overlaying 2D images onto a camera, filling your creations with sound, and more!
+* A state of the art AV tab for overlaying 2D images onto a camera, filling your creations with sound, and more!

 ## Free and Open-Source
 * Access to the more exquisite artistic tools should never be behind a paywall.
 We believe in free and open access to any and all artforms.
 Which is why this project is Free and Open-Source under the highly permissive MIT liscense.